Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 Note these ideas on the board, then assign your students to make role cards for the characters, giving them names, personality traits, income levels, etc.

-Now brainstorm about things that can happen in an airport that we love to complain about.
-For example:
+Now brainstorm things that can happen in an airport that people love to complain about.
+For instance:

 - Security check nightmares